 In particular, the Trust aims to encourage people to use the building, as a public space and a place for events.
 It’s about making public access easy and making information about this magnificent complex available to the public so they can understand why it’s special.

 It’s not all about money, but the fundraising work of the Winter Gardens Trust is important.
 Some types of necessary work aren’t eligible for funding so the Trust can fill some of those gaps.
 They pay for smaller projects and raise funds to be matched, which enables bigger grants to be accessed.

 Importantly it ensures that the public have a voice in major changes to the Winter Gardens.
 The Trust works with Blackpool Council and the Operator to ensure changes are sensitive to the history of the building and that developments don’t undermine the significance of the many spaces and spectacular interiors that make up the complex.

 Throughout the year, there’s all kinds of entertainment for everyone at Blackpool Winter Gardens.

 There’s a full A-Z of everything that you could wish for – live bands, magic, drama, theatre, punk and pigeons!
 There really is something for everyone.

 Explore Blackpool’s History

-If this information has whetted your appetite, why don’t you join Blackpool’s Past – the Original Facebook Group.
-All kinds of amazing photos and information is discovered there.
+Has this information whetted your appetite?
+Why don’t you join Blackpool’s Past – the Original Facebook Group.
+You’ll find all kinds of amazing photos and information shared there.